allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 Flying Hour Setup

+!!! warning
-!!! warning: Setup the account in Zulu, not Local.
+    Setup the account in Zulu, not Local.
 Do not use the Local selection.

 1. Go to Setup > Squadrons module, Setup tab.